Mr. Kenneth Soistman, M.Ed. – Presidentksoistman@allsaintsric.org

 Ms. Wikita Coleman – Administrative Assistantwcoleman@allsaintsric.org

 Ms. Coleman joined All Saints in 1999 as a teacher’s aide and After School coordinator and became the Administrative Assistant in 2006.
 Ms. Coleman has a Child Care Certificate and her CDL (Commercial Driver’s License).
 She is trained in CPR, First Aid, EpiPen, and MAT (Medication Administration Training).
 She is the proud parent of two sons who both graduated from All Saints.
 Ms. Coleman wears many hats including bus driver and school nurse.
 She juggles many tasks to help keep the school running smoothly.

 Mrs. Alyssa McBride, M.P.A. – Director of Development and Marketingamcbride@allsaintsric.org

 Mrs. McBride joined All Saints in June 2012.
 Mrs. McBride has a B.A. in English/Technical Writing and a Master’s of Public Administration with a nonprofit emphasis.
 She has 20 years of nonprofit experience.
-Since moving to Richmond (again–she is married to a Richmond native) in 2004 she was chosen to participate in the Emerging Nonprofit Leaders Program and Leadership Metro Richmond.
+Since moving to Richmond (for the second time–she is married to a Richmond native) in 2004 she was chosen to participate in the Emerging Nonprofit Leaders Program and Leadership Metro Richmond.
 Also, she was named “Top 40 under 40” by Style Magazine and was a recipient of the Stettinius Award for Nonprofit Leadership by The Community Foundation for a Greater Richmond.
-The McBrides have a daughter, Abbey, who attends All Saints’ second grade.
+The McBrides have a daughter, Abbey, who attends All Saints.
 Mrs. McBride reports that the teachers and families make her job easy because they do such a wonderful job showcasing the school.